Find the best business loan interest rates today

 Put simply, a business loan is a type of loan that’s specifically used to help businesses grow and meet their everyday running costs and needs.

-Like other loans, business loans can come with variable fixed interest rates, they can be secured or unsecured and they tend to come with some basic fees.
+Like other loans, business loans can come with variable fixed interest rates, they can be secured or unsecured and usually, they'll come with some basic fees.
 Business loans also vary in size to cater for a whole range of different needs, with offers in the Mozo tables above ranging from thousands to millions of dollars.

 So why do Australian businesses take out business loans?
 Well starting or running a business often requires more funding than you might have stashed in your business bank account, which is why business loans can be a handy way to help grow and run your business.